wix/react-native-notifications/website/docs/docs/localNotifications.md

 Notification object contains:

 - **`fireDate`**- The date and time when the system should deliver the notification (optinal - default is immediate dispatch).
+- `channelId` – An optional Android only property to spectify notification channel.
+See [Android API](api/android-api/#setnotificationchannel) for information about creating channels.
+If not provided, default channel will be created automatically.
 - `body`- The message displayed in the notification alert.
 - `title`- The title of the notification, displayed in the notifications center.
 - `alertAction`- The "action" displayed beneath an actionable notification on the lockscreen (e.g. "Slide to **open**").
 Note that Apple no longer shows this in iOS 10.